irfansaleemch/DocViewer_MVC_Assignment/README.md

 #####System Requirements:

-Visual studio 2015.
+* Visual studio 2015.

-Windows 7 or above
+* Windows 7 or above.

 #####Configuration Steps:

-Following are the steps for application configuration.
+Following are the configuration steps.
 * Download code form Github and unzip it and find folder named “AssignmentDocViewer”.This folder contains complete source code along with solution file.
 * Double click the solution file named ‘AssignmentDocViewer.sln’ under folder “AssignmentDocViewer” or launch visual studio 2015 and open solution in it by clicking on File -> Open -> Project/Solution.
 Then navigate to the solution file and open it.
 * In solution explorer window expand project named “AssignmentDocViewer”.
 Then go to references and check whether reference of “GroupDocs.Viewer” is missing or not.